Giants vs. Dodgers MLB Betting Odds, Trends & Prediction

 Giants vs. Dodgers MLB Betting Trends

-Giants are 7-20 SU in their last 27 games against LA Dodgers
+The total has gone OVER in 5 of San Francisco’s last 5 games

-Dodgers are 12-5 SU in their last 17 games when playing at home against San Francisco
+Over/Under has gone UNDER in 6 of LA Dodgers’ last 7 games against San Francisco

-Giants are 8-30 SU in their last 38 games on the road
+The total has gone UNDER in 6 of San Francisco’s last 7 games against LA Dodgers

+The total has gone OVER in 8 of LA Dodgers’ last 11 games played in April

 Giants vs. Dodgers MLB BETTING PREDICTION